Thermometer: Environmental

-Alcohol thermometers, infrared thermometers, mercury-in-glass thermometers, recording thermometers, thermistors, and Six's thermometers are used in meteorology and climatology in various levels of the atmosphere and oceans.
+Alcohol thermometers, infrared thermometers, mercury-in-glass thermometers, recording thermometers, thermistors, and Six's thermometers (maximum-minimum thermometer) are used in meteorology and climatology in various levels of the atmosphere and oceans.
 Aircraft use thermometers and hygrometers to determine if atmospheric icing conditions exist along their flight path.
 These measurements are used to initialize weather forecast models.
 Thermometers are used in roadways in cold weather climates to help determine if icing conditions exist and indoors in climate control systems.